ablwr/ablwr.github.io/_posts/2019-06-17-artist-exibition-copy-final-2-preserving-diacritics-in-filenames-as-significant-properties-in-media-conservation.md

-editing video on a Portuguese-language Mac, it matters that this author was writing her last unfinished novel on the latest-at-the-time laptop with an inconsistent encoding pattern, or this network-based art installation is presented in English but the operating system prefers Cyrillic.
+editing video on a Portuguese-language Mac, it matters that this author was writing her last unfinished novel on the latest-at-the-time laptop with an inconsistent encoding pattern, or this network-based art installation is presented in English but the operating system prefers Cyrillic, and that needs to be represented.
 But practically speaking, is retaining the language but converting it to an interoperable encoding standard appropriate, when the difference is indistinguishable to human perception?
 Should it be tossed in the trash like a .DS_Store?
 For